fullcalendar/fullcalendar-docs/_docs-v5/event-model/event-parsing.md

   <tr>
   <th>extendedProps</th>
   <td markdown='1'>
   Object.
 A plain object with any miscellaneous properties.
 It will be directly transferred to the `extendedProps` hash in each [Event Object](event-object).
-Often, these props are useful in a custom [eventRender callback](eventRender).
+Often, these props are useful in [event render hooks](event-render-hooks).
   </td>
   </tr>